 Nevada differentiates between economic losses and emotional pain or suffering.
 Economic losses do not have a cap in place.
 You may file a lawsuit that asks the responsible party to pay for your lost wages, medical bills and any other money you can prove that you spent.
 Emotional pain and suffering refers to the money you might ask for regarding things you cannot show or prove.
 The state has a damage cap regarding emotional pain and suffering that caps the total amount you can get at $350,000.

 Filing After Truck Accidents

-Even if you spend weeks recovering in the hospital or at home after a truck accident, it’s important that you find a lawyer and begin the process of filing a lawsuit as quickly as possible.
+You might be wondering, do you need a truck accident attorney?
+The answer is yes, even if you spend weeks recovering in the hospital or at home after a truck accident, it’s important that you find a truck accident lawyer and begin the process of filing a lawsuit as quickly as possible.
 Though you have up to two years to file, your attorney will need some time to gather evidence to help you in court.